 Yes, you read that correctly.
 Enjoy your vacation!
 Taking time to breathe and relax is important for both you and your clients.
 Overworking yourself can do more harm than good, so taking a vacation will ensure that you come back refreshed and ready to work!

 Hopefully, these tips will help put you at ease about leaving your business behind for some time to relax and unwind.
-If you need help managing your incoming leads for your business, Homes.com has the perfect solution!
+If you need help managing your incoming leads for your business, Homes.com has a great solution!
 Homes.com Lead Concierge will contact and screen all your leads for you.